If you have questions about this program, email the program leader listed below.

 Application Deadline

-Call/text or email me (Jim) with any questions and to ask for the summary trip powerpoint: 317-989-7726 and/or jtanoos@purdue.edu
+Call/text or email me (Jim) with any questions and to ask for the summary trip powerpoint: 317-989-7726 and/or jtanoos@purdue.edu, and go to last year's trip (which is the same as this year's trip here)

 Financial Aid